-For RDBMS a 1-1 relation is stored as a foreign-key column(s).
+For RDBMS a 1-1 relation is stored as a foreign-key column(s), or less likely as an entry in a join table.
 For non-RDBMS it is stored as a String "column" storing the 'id' (possibly with the class-name included in the string) of the related object.